afni/afni_doc/background_install/miniconda.rst

         python=3.7                \
         matplotlib numpy

-Where the new environment's name will be "py37_afni_tiny"; I called it this because that is basically about the minimal set of modules that would go along with AFNI (and even those aren't used very much).
+where the new environment's name will be "py37_afni_tiny"; I called it this because that is basically the minimal set of modules used within AFNI (and even those aren't used very often).

 To make a similar setup for Python 2.7 (no earlier versions of Python should be used), one could run::